ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Resource Mappings {#proxy-state}

 This protocol assumes a fixed, one-to-one mapping between the Oblivious Proxy Resource and the Oblivious Encapsulation Resource.
-This means that any encapsulated request sent to the Oblivious Proxy Resource will always be forwarded to the Oblivious Encapsulation Resource.
+This means that any encrypted request sent to the Oblivious Proxy Resource will always be forwarded to the Oblivious Encapsulation Resource.
 This constraint was imposed to simplify proxy configuration and mitigate against the Oblivious Proxy Resource being used as